Monday, October 29, 2007

 Mushroom Bisque

 A few years ago Panera Bread had a mushroom Bisque that I just loved.
-There Mushroom bisque has changed slightly since then but I still love it.
-I set out to make that soup and I created a wonderful bisque that was very close. the was before I had a blog and I never put the recipe to writing and now I can not remember how I made it.
-The following recipe is good but is not even close to the one that I created over 2 years ago.
+Their Mushroom bisque has changed slightly since then, but I still love it.
+I set out to make that soup and I created a wonderful bisque that was very close. that was before I had a blog and I never put the recipe to writing and now I can not remember how I made it.
+The following recipe is good, but it is not even close to the one that I created over 2 years ago.

 1 medium onion thinly sliced